digicademy/svsal-website/webserver/README.md

 #### Routing

-So let's assume a request for an "id url" as we recommend our files to be referenced, say a request for <https://id.test.salamanca.school/texts/W0034:8>, comes in...
+So let's assume a request for an "id url" as we recommend our files to be referenced, say a request for <https://id.{{$domain}}/texts/W0034:8>, comes in...

-1. The subdomain specified in the request (`id.test.salamanca.school`) tells caddy to proceed with the directives in the respective section
+1. The subdomain specified in the request (`id.{{$domain}}`) tells caddy to proceed with the directives in the respective section
 2. tbc ...

 #### Interacting with the (Routing) Configuration